-The Sacrament of Confirmation will be offered at Holy Rosary parish on Wednesday, February 28, 2018, at a special 7:00 p.m.
+The Sacrament of Confirmation will be conferred upon ten young men and women from Holy Rosary parish on Wednesday, February 28, 2018, at a special 7:00 p.m.
 Mass.

 Bishop John Brungardt will be here to confirm Jaelyn Bridges, Carson Cargill, Grady Clouse, Lainey Coley, Tori Fischer, Easton Hrencher, Rylee Jacobson, Matthew Piper, Kassidy Rambat, and Emma Randels.

 All are encouraged to attend the Confirmation Mass and cake and punch reception immediately following to celebrate these newly Confirmed Catholics.

 Lent begins Ash Wednesday, February 14th, and Mass will be at St. Boniface at 8:30 a.m., St. John at 6:00 p.m., and Holy Rosary at 7:30 p.m.